Most Popular U.S. Chain Restaurants, Ranked

 If that isn't a testament, we don't know what is!

-What to avoid: Beef empanadas, which one reviewer says has Middle Eastern seasoning versus Caribbean
+What to avoid: Beef empanadas, which one reviewer says has Middle Eastern seasoning instead of Caribbean.

 What to try: If you're going to pretend to be in the Caribbean, do it right and sample the Rum Raid Drink Flight.
 (Just make sure you have a designated driver!)